harvardartmuseums/exquisite-iiif-demo/README.md

 # IIIF Exquisite Corpse Demo

-This demo uses the IIIF Presentation API to demonstrate how manifests can represent objects as well as galleries.
-This demo uses the Mirador viewer to present the manifests.
-View a live demo at https://manifest-iiif-demo.herokuapp.com/.
+This demo uses the IIIF Image API to demonstrate how slicing images can be fun and useful when building creative apps and games.
+View a live demo at http://exquisite-iiif-demo.herokuapp.com/.

 ## Requirements